PRESS DIGEST- British Business - Sept 16

 The Independent

-The case for a rise in interest rates got a boost with employment figures that have shown that UK wages are growing at the fastest pace for six years.
-The Office for National Statistics said wages, excluding bonuses, were 2.9 percent up on last year in the quarter to July - the biggest rise since January 2009. (ind.pn/1W3rO2w)
+Swiss commodities companies have been accused of depriving the people of Burkina Faso of millions of pounds a year in tax for the gold being dug out of the impoverished country's mines.
+The Berne Declaration NGO claims to have traced the true origins of gold being processed in Switzerland. (ind.pn/1URFT5X)

+Banks may start charging UK customers to hold current accounts within the next five years.
+That's the view of Steve Davies, head of retail and commercial banking at PricewaterhouseCoopers, who said that free bank accounts will soon be a thing of the past as banks move customers into package deals, where customers pay for the things that are added onto the account, to charging monthly. (ind.pn/1itUJP5)

-$1 = 0.6453 pounds Compiled by Parikshit Mishra in Bengaluru; Editing by Ken Wills
+$1 = 0.6518 pounds Compiled by Parikshit Mishra in Bengaluru; Editing by Diane Craft